-Like other sphinx moths, the adults have protruding heads, large eyes, a large “furry” thorax, and a conical abdomen that extends well beyond the hindwings when the moth flies.
-This particular sphinx moth mimics a bumblebee: The body is fuzzy golden yellow, and the abdomen has black and yellow bands.
+Like other sphinx moths, adult snowberry clearwings have protruding heads, large eyes, a large, furry thorax, and a conical abdomen that extends well beyond the hindwings when the moth flies.
+This sphinx moth mimics a bumblebee: The body is fuzzy golden yellow, and the abdomen has black and yellow bands.
+Seen from the side, the head has a black band that passes through the eye and continues along the side of the thorax.
 The wings have large central patches that lack scales and are thus clear.
+The dark scales on the wings are black, and the dark band on the outer margin of the wings is relatively narrow.
 The legs and most of the underside of the body are black.

-Larvae are usually green with black spiracles.
+Larvae are usually green with black spots around the spiracles.
 Behind the head is a yellow “collar.”
 As with other sphinx moths, the caterpillar is a “hornworm” with a pointy “tail” arising from the end of the body; the horn on this species is black with a yellow base.

 Similar species: The hummingbird clearwing (H. thysbe) is another sphinx with clear wings and a fuzzy, beelike body.
 It is slightly larger than the snowberry clearwing, and it has whitish legs and white under the body.
 The dark scales on the wings are brown (not black).
 The boundary between the clear area and outer dark area is ragged (not smooth).
 Also, it has a dark, diagonal area at the base of the forewing that the snowberry lacks.